coala/projects/_projects/editor_support.md

 which is a plugin by itself.
 For atom, we have the apm testing architecture which does not require a GUI.
-For VI and emacs, we will most likely use a testing framework such as [Vimcasts](https://github.com/kana/vim-vspec).
+For VI, we will most likely use a testing framework such as [Vimcasts](https://github.com/kana/vim-vspec).
 For some editors like gedit, running tests is not easy and there is no api to do it.
 In such cases we  would want to use